 Hercule III also finances training activities.
 It helps national authorities share best practices through seminars and conferences on issues such as preventing corruption in procurement procedures.
-Another facet is training to boost and update the digital forensic skills of law enforcement staff.
+The programme also supports specialised training to boost and update the digital forensic and analyst skills of law enforcement staff.

 What's new in this programme?

-The projects supported under the 2016 Work Programme will take the form of grants and contracts.
-The Commission (OLAF) launched 3 calls for proposals in April 2016, covering the following types of eligible initiative:
+The projects supported under the 2020 work programme will take the form of grants and contracts.
+The Commission (OLAF) is launching three calls for proposals by March 2020, covering the following sectors:

 What type of projects are eligible for grants?

-For examples, see the annual work programmes and the annual overviews of hercule III's implementation.
-The technical specifications for the calls for proposals explain what kinds of organisation are eligible and set out the criteria applied to applications submitted under a call for proposals.
+For examples of co-financed projects, see the annual work programmes and the annual overviews of Hercule III's implementation.
+The call documents published on the Participant Portal explain what kind of organisations are eligible and the criteria applied for the evaluation of projects submitted.

 - Decision 878/2007 of the European Parliament and of the Council on the Hercule II Programme (consolidated version)